BemjaminS/CI-CD/README.md

 This project deploy two environments [**Staging** , **Production**] in CI/CD

-CI - Continuous integration, publish an artifact on every commit on the source code
+CI - Continuous integration, publish an artifact on every commit on the source code OR pull request Trigger the Staging Release.

 CD - Continuous Delivery, use the artifact to Build the environment for **staging** , Run test to check if The project is functioning properly.
-Deploy after pull-request

-CD - Continuous Deployment - Deploy the project to PRODUCTION environment, after Manual approval.
+Deploy to production Only with Manual approval.

 # Staging & Production